We may receive compensation when you click on links to products from our partners.

 Many candidates have managed to leverage their skills and experience into a new role or

 Highlighting your transferable skills before the employer

 The first step is to create a list of all of your skills and experience.
 This should be done every six months whether or not you are looking for a job to ensure you don’t forget anything.
-After you have successfully created your transferable skills by going through your employment history and life experiences, you are now ready to highlight these skills on your resume and in interviews.
+After you have successfully created your transferable skills by going through your employment history and life experiences, you are now ready to highlight these skills on

 Examples of transferable skills: